morse-simulator/morse/README.md

 -------

 (c) LAAS-CNRS/ONERA 2009-2010 LAAS-CNRS 2011-2014 ISAE-SUPAERO/LAAS-CNRS 2015-2016
+Copyright held by the MORSE authors or the institutions employing them, refer to the AUTHORS file for the list.
+The list of the contributors to each file can be obtained from the commit history ('git log <file>').

 MORSE is developped by a large community of academics, with contributions from more that 15 universities world-wide.